 In Introduction, Authors should state the objectives of the work at the end of introduction section.
 Before the objective, Authors should provide an adequate background, and very short literature survey in order to record the existing solutions/method, to show which is the best of previous researches, to show the main limitation of the previous researches, to show what do you hope to achieve (to solve the limitation), and to show the scientific merit or novelties of the paper.

-k.
-Data and Methods
+l.
+Material and Methods

-Data and methods should make readers be able to reproduce the analysis.
+Material and methods should make readers be able to reproduce the analysis.
 Provide sufficient detail to allow the work to be reproduced.
 Methods already published should be indicated by a reference: only relevant modifications should be described.

-l.
+m.
 Results and Discussion